Giorgos Gasparis (footballer, born 1913): Club career

-Gasparis started football in 1927 at Ethnikos Kaisarianis and in 1930 he moved to Apollon Athens.
-In 1935 AEK Athens wanted to sign him, but since Apollon did not give him, he went to AEK Piraeus for a year and in 1936 he joined AEK Athens, remaining until 1950, where he retired from playing at the age of 37.
+Gasparis started football in 1927 at Ethnikos Kaisariani and in 1930 he moved to Apollon Athens.
+In 1936 AEK Athens wanted to sign him, but since Apollon weren't intending in giving him.
+Thus, he moved to AEK Piraeus for a season and in 1937 he joined AEK Athens.
+He played at the club until 1950, where he retired from playing at the age of 37.
 During his 14-year presence in the club, he was a key player in the defense of the team helping them win 2 consecutive Panhellenic Championships, 3 Greek Cups and 4 Athens FCA League, including the first domestic double by a Greek club in 1939.

 International career

-Gasparis played with Greece 5 times, with both Apollon and AEK Athens.
+Gasparis played with Greece 5 times.
 His debut took place in the matches for the 5th Balkan Cup in Sofia in June 1935 against Bulgaria and Romania.
-He also played in a friendly against Egypt in Cairo in June 1936 and in both qualification matches for the 1938 FIFA World Cup. against Palestine.
+He also played in a friendly against Egypt in Cairo on 19 June 1936 and in both qualification matches for the 1938 FIFA World Cup. against Palestine.

 Managerial career

-Completing his football career, Gasparis became a coach and was on the bench of several clubs, while in 1973 he worked as an assistant coach of Billy Bingham in Greece.
+After completing his football career, Gasparis became a manager and served on the bench of several clubs.
+He worked at Ethnikos Asteras fron 1951 to 1954 and then for Esperos Kallitheas.
+On 2 September 1968 he was hired as the assistant of Branko Stanković at AEK Athens until 4 August 1970, when he became the manager of Greece U21.
+In 1973 he also worked as an assistant manager of Billy Bingham in Greece.